echoes1971/r-prj-ng/README.md

-# RPRJ_GO
+# R-Project NG

-Porting to GOLANG of the old project r-prj
+Porting to GOLANG of my old project r-prj

 The backend will be rest/json implemented with GO
 The frontend will be in react/bootstrap